 Course of Study

-The Ph.D. is the culmination of a sequential process of coursework, comprehensive examination, and the research, writing, and defense of a doctoral dissertation.
-Students take a series of courses in the core areas of public health, policy, health systems, and research design and methods.
-At the completion of coursework, there is an oral and written comprehensive examination that challenges students to apply what they learned to their dissertation work.
-Before advancing to Ph.D. candidacy, students complete and defend a dissertation proposal.
+Award of the PhD is the culmination of a sequential process of coursework, comprehensive examination, and the research, writing, and defense of a doctoral dissertation.
+Students take a series of core health and research methods courses as well as elective courses in one of three areas of emphasis (social and behavioral health, aging and health, or urban health).
+Upon successful completion of coursework, students must pass a written and oral comprehensive exam.
+Before advancing to PhD candidacy, students complete and defend a dissertation proposal.
 Students then design, implement, and analyze a research project.
-The last major step is a written dissertation and an oral defense.
+The final product is a written dissertation with an oral defense of the dissertation work.

 PAH 575 Advanced Health Policy (3)

 PHE 623 Doctoral Seminar in Health Research (1 credit x 6 terms)

 PHE 626 Teaching & Learning in Health Promotion in Social Work (3)

 Students are required to be enrolled in the 1-credit per quarter PHE 623 Doctoral Seminar in Health Research for a total of 6 credits during the first two years (6 quarters) of the program.
 The Doctoral Seminar in Health Research will meet weekly with a faculty instructor on topics such as the critical evaluation of health research, hypothesis generation, publication and review process, grant application process, and program requirements.